 Yes, you can toss an occasional ham treat to your feathered friends but don’t get too wild with it.
 It’s packed with sodium and can cause dehydration and other health problems.
 Along similar lines, steer clear from other processed meats like bacon, sausages, and hot dogs.
 Anything heavily salted and/or seasoned is not the smartest choice for your chooks.

-Can Raw Meat Cause Cannibalism In Chickens?
+Can Chickens Eating Raw Chicken and Meat Cause Cannibalism?

-Opinions on this matter are divided, so you’ll have farmers expecting their birds to get more violent and carnivorous if they’d feed them raw, uncooked meat.
+Opinions on this matter are divided, so you’ll have farmers expecting their birds to get more violent and carnivorous if they feed them raw, uncooked meat.
 However, most chicken farmers will tell you that cannibalism behavior among chickens is unrelated to what you’re feeding them.

 They claim that you can even feed your flock chicken (they're that opinionated on the matter) without fear of cannibalism cropping up.
 Farmers who belong to this faction attribute cannibalism to the natural pecking order where you always have the lowest member of society that other chickens pick on.